Brandon-Lanier/weekend-jquery-salary-calculator/README.md

 3. Employee will be added to the spreadsheet and database.
 4. Total _monthly_ cost will automatically be calculated at the bottom of the spreadsheet.
 5. If total monthly costs exceed $20k, user will be warned of exceeding max.
-6. Remove employees from the spreadsheet and database by using the remove button.
+6. If an employee needs to be removed, click on the employee remove button.
+7. The app will ask you to confirm if you want the employee removed prior to removal.

 ## Built With